timescale/docs/use-timescale/members/project-ownership.md

 There must be one `owner` in a project at any given time.
 Project ownership grants you the ability to remove any member from the project.
 <Procedure>

-### Project Ownership transfer
+### Project ownership transfer

-If you are the `owner` of a project, and have a [two-factor authentication][2fa] method enabled, you can transfer project ownership to another `member` of the project.
-You will lose your ownership rights in the operation.
+If you are the `owner` of a project, and have a [two-factor authentication][2fa] method enabled, you can transfer project ownership to another `member` of the project (losing your own ownership rights).

 1. [Log in to your Timescale account][cloud-login] and navigate to the `Members` section.
 2. Click the ⋮ menu next to the person you want to transfer project ownership to.
-    If you are unable to make this action at this time, hovering the greyed out button will explain why.
+    If you are unable to transfer ownership at this time then hovering over the greyed out button should provide details.
 3. Enter your password, and click `Verify`.
 4. Complete the proposed two-factor authentication challenge and click `Confirm`.